The History of Rock Music: 1976-1989

 TM, ®, Copyright © 2005 Piero Scaruffi All rights reserved.

-At about the same time, a very radical form of progressive-rock came out of Japan with After Dinner, possibly the best disciples of the Art Bears world-wide, and YBO2, probably the best disciples of King Crimson.
+At about the same time, a very radical form of progressive-rock came out of Japan with After Dinner, possibly the best disciples of the Art Bears world-wide, especially on their second album Paradise Of Replica (jun/sep 1989 - end 1989), and YBO2, probably the best disciples of King Crimson, especially on Alienation (feb/mar 1986 - ?
+1986), featuring KK Null on guitar and Tatsuya Yoshida on drums.

 While commercial success was on the side of diligent imitations of western fads, such as Loudness and Anthem's million-seller imitations of Deep Purple and Van Halen, a new generation of avantgarde rock musician was being raised.
 This yielded a creative explosion in the late 1980s and early 1990s.

-After a number of EPs, Tatsuya Yoshida's Ruins (2) found their true voice in the versatile and cartoonish improvisations of Stonehenge (1990), somewhere between Magma's futuristic cabaret and John Zorn's thrash-jazz, while Hyderomastgroningen (1995) blended Red Crayola's dementia and Art Bears' pomp.
+After a number of EPs, Tatsuya Yoshida's Ruins (2) found their true voice in the versatile and cartoonish improvisations of Stonehenge (?
+1988/?
+1989 - ?
+1990), somewhere between Magma's futuristic cabaret and John Zorn's thrash-jazz, while Hyderomastgroningem (dec 1993 - may 1995) blended Red Crayola's dementia and Art Bears' pomp.

 Likewise in Germany, Caspar Brötzmann Massaker (2) wed progressive-rock, jazz and psychedelic noise in a powerful and sophisticated kind of space-rock.
-The tentative Tribe (1987) merely introduced a revolutionary guitarists obsessed with Jimi Hendrix, but the four terrifying jams of Der Abend der Schwarzen Folklore (1992) roamed a moral "wasteland" that was beyond space-rock, and the apocalyptic Koksofen (1993) chronicled the end of the western civilization.
+The tentative Tribe (aug 1987 - ?
+1988) merely introduced a revolutionary guitarists obsessed with Jimi Hendrix, but the four terrifying jams of Der Abend Der Schwarzen Folklore (sep 1991 - jul 1992) roamed a moral "wasteland" that was beyond space-rock, and the apocalyptic Koksofen (jan 1993 - jun 1993) chronicled the end of the western civilization.

 Britain, the homeland of progressive-rock, was notably poor in new talents.
 Derek "Fish" Dick's Marillion were the stars.
-Script for a Jester's Tear (1983) mixed soothing ballads and lengthy suites, but subsequent albums simply aimed for pop mainstream.
+Script For A Jester's Tear (dec 1982 - mar 1983) mixed soothing ballads and lengthy suites, but subsequent albums simply aimed for pop mainstream.

 British sound painters, 1980-83